RubensZimbres/CarND-Semantic-Segmentation/README.md

 ### Write Up
 * The main implementation is in the `main.py`.
 * You can find the files regarding the saved model, and optimised model [here](https://drive.google.com/drive/folders/0Bxx8osZ5EmIiNFY1cTZZQVRmSDg?usp=sharing).
 If you want to reuse it, download them in a folder called `model` in git folder.
 * I generated as well the 8bit version of the network.
-The file is called `eightbit_graph.pb` shared in goolge drive folder.
+The file is called `eightbit_graph.pb` shared in google drive folder.
 You can run the `OnlyInference.py` to use this 8bit graph and the result of this model is saved in [here](https://github.com/yosoufe/CarND-Semantic-Segmentation/tree/master/run2).
 Some of the images are done poorly using the 8bit model but a lot of them are almost the same.
 The `.pb` file is hugely smaller.
 * I have tried to optimise using the tensorflow optimiser.
 The output was not that much different from the input in terms of size.

 ### My Learnings